backstagephp/.github/profile/README.md

 ## About Backstage

-We [@vormkracht10](https://github.com/vormkracht10) craft Laravel packages & Filament plugins under the name Backstage.
+[@vormkracht10](https://github.com/vormkracht10) we craft Laravel packages & Filament plugins under the name Backstage.

 ### Nice to meet you: We are [Vormkracht10](https://vormkracht10.nl)